Get Your Baby to Sleep

-Over the years of putting our own children to sleep and keeping them asleep, and counseling thousands of other moms and dads on various styles of nighttime parenting, here are some time-tested, proven attitudes and techniques.
+Over the years of putting our own children to sleep and keeping them asleep, and counseling thousands of other moms and dads on various styles of nighttime parenting, here are some time-tested, proven attitudes and techniques for getting baby to sleep.
 Most of these are applicable to infants and toddlers of all ages.

 - Develop a realistic attitude about nighttime parenting.
 Sleeping, like eating, is not a state you can force a baby into.
 Best you can do is to create a secure environment that allows sleep to overtake your baby.
 A realistic long- term goal is to help your baby develop a healthy attitude about sleep: that sleep is a pleasant state to enter and a secure state to remain in.
 Many sleep problems in older children and adults stem from children growing up with an unhealthy attitude about sleep—that sleep was not a pleasant state to enter and was a fearful state to remain in.
 Just as daytime parenting is a long-term investment, so is nighttime parenting.
 Teach your baby a restful attitude about sleep when they are young and both you and your children will sleep better when they are older.